Everyday Security in an Online World

 Also, many otherwise healthy websites include advertising served by third parties.
 There are numerous examples of online advertising space being abused to exploit vulnerable apps and deliver malicious software.
 There’s even a name for it: malvertising.

-And as if that isn’t enough, there have occasionally been vulnerabilities where – for example – simply receiving a specially crafted message can breach a phone’s security and lead to the owner’s private information being extracted.
+And as if that isn’t enough, there have occasionally been vulnerabilities where – for example – simply receiving a specially crafted message can breach a phone’s security and lead to private information being extracted.
+That is, without even opening the message!
 When you consider that your phone could receive an unsolicited message from anyone in the world, you realise how severe such a vulnerability is: no amount of ‘being careful’ can reduce your chance of becoming a victim.

 Disclosure and patching

-The developer then releases a patch to fix the bug, or an updated version of the software with the bug removed.
-This makes the software immune to attempts to exploit it that way.
+The developer then releases a patch: an updated version of the software with the bug removed, making it immune to attempts to exploit it that way.

 Zero-day vulnerabilities